-The current threat from terrorism and other violent extremism requires us all to look out for activity or behaviour which strikes us as out of place in normal day to day life and to report it to the police.
+The current threat from terrorism and other violent extremism requires us all to look out for activity or behaviour which seems out of place in normal day to day life and to report it to the police.

 Individuals can be radicalised and drawn into extremism and terrorism.
 Prevent brings partners together to support those vulnerable individuals.

 Prevent is part of the government's CONTEST Strategy aimed at protecting people and communities from the threat of Terrorism.
 Prevent aims to stop people becoming terrorists or supporting terrorism.

 The Counter Terrorism and Security Act 2015 places a duty on several agencies including schools, in the exercise of their functions, to have due regard for the need to prevent people being drawn into terrorism.
 This is called the Prevent Duty and the Prevent Duty for schools.

 We recognise that schools are in an important position to identify the early signs, looking to safeguard and protect children and young people who are susceptible and vulnerable.
 To this end we have developed a model extremism and radicalisation policy for schools.
 We are recommending that all schools now adopt this policy as there is additional focus on the subject in the updated Keeping Children Safe in Education guidance.
 See the model policy in the related documents section.

 Safer Derbyshire is a multi-agency partnership based at County Hall, Matlock.
 Its aim is to reduce crime, disorder and the fear of crime in Derbyshire by providing support, advice and leadership to partners and communities.